antonidag/myblog/content/en/posts/bicep-what-if/index.md

 ```
 This Bicep template will deploy a `Storage Account` of some type, depending on the parameters used as input.

-Create a other file `main.bicepparm`. `.bicepparm` files are used to parameterize your `main.bicep` template:
+Create a other file `main.bicepparm`, adjust the parameters to your liking:
 ```
 using './main.bicep'